Press and Journal publisher DC Thomson books £180m loss - but predicts recovery after 'one-off' Covid hit - Press Gazette

 However the publisher closed five women’s and children’s magazines – Sweet, This Is, No. 1, Scottish Wedding and Slime Factory – it says were “marginal” in March and by September had become “commercially unsustainable” because of the coronavirus pandemic.

+Between April and June, at the height of the UK’s strict lockdown, advertising revenue fell by more than 60% year-on-year and newsstand circulations were down 16%.

-Thomson said the ratio of 71% circulation revenue to 29% advertising (from 68% to 32% in 2019) gave the business “some additional protection against declines compared to other publishing businesses and is important in the context of the competition from businesses such as Facebook and Google”.
+Thomson said the ratio of 71% circulation revenue to 29% advertising in the 2020 full-year (from 68% to 32% in 2019) gave the business “some additional protection against declines compared to other publishing businesses and is important in the context of the competition from businesses such as Facebook and Google”.

 [Sign up for Press Gazette’s must-read newsletters: Media Monitor (strategic insight every Thursday), PG Daily and Marketing Matters]